dart-archive/www.dartino.org/index.md

 language](https://www.dartlang.org/docs/dart-up-and-running/ch02.html) and a
 fast, lean runtime.

 This page walks you through running your first program on Dartino.
-Note that this early version of Dartino only supports a single embedded device -- the Raspberry Pi 2 -- and that the only supported client operating systems supported for development are MacOS and Linux (sorry, no Windows support).
+Note that this early version of Dartino only supports a single embedded device -- the Raspberry Pi 2 -- and that the only supported client operating systems supported for development are MacOS and Linux.
+Future versions are expected to support both Windows, and smaller embedded devices based on Cortex M micro-controllers (MCUs).

 If you just want to see what Dartino programs look like, take a peek at our [samples page](samples.html).